Alfresco/acs-packaging/docs/query-accelerator.md

 You can update/replace a query set by changing the properties, aspects and compositeIndexes in the query set JSON config.

-You then need to update the version in the query set JSON config and then request a query set refresh in the Alfresco Administration Console.
+You then need to update the version in the query set JSON config and then perform a query set refresh in the Alfresco Administration Console.

 This will start a process that will replace the previous version of the query set.